juxor/afaq/markdown/secH1.md

 The Paris Commune, it must be stressed, brought the contradictions of the Marxist attacks on anarchism to the surface.
-It is deeply sad to read, say, Engels attacking anarchists for holding certain position yet praising the 1871 revolution when it implement exactly the same ideas.
+It is deeply sad to read, say, Engels attacking anarchists for holding certain positions yet praising the 1871 revolution when it implemented exactly the same ideas.
 For example, in his deeply inaccurate diatribe _"The Bakuninists at Work"_, Engels was keen to distort the federalist ideas of anarchism, dismissing _"the so-called principles of anarchy, free federation of independent groups."_ [**Collected Works**, vol. 23, p.
 297] Compare this to his praise for the Paris Commune